zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\lambda_0(\nu) = 2 \pi.
 $$

+With Eqn.
+1y.7 linking Eqn.
+1y.5 and 1y.8, we can see that Eqn.
+1y.1 also holds true.
+Thus, any pair of these equations implies the remaining (third) one.

-Eqn.
-1y.5 and 1y.8 show that one could make the spacetime dimensionless simply by rescaling it by a factor of \\(\omega/c\\):
+These equations show that one could make spacetime dimensionless simply by rescaling it by a factor of \\(\omega/c\\):

 $$ \tag{1y.9}
 	\frac{\omega}{c} \Big( c t, \bm{r} \Big)